 By Anietra Hamper

 There are several more historic theaters in Columbus.
-The Palace Theater, an old vaudeville venue in the 1930-1950s is popular for theater and musical performances.
-The Southern Theatre, which opened in 1896 as an opera house is one of the oldest in the state providing an intimate performance venue especially for acoustic musical acts.
-The Lincoln Theatre has undergone recent renovations and helped to revitalize the King-Lincoln district of Columbus.
-It now attracts top performance artists.
+The Palace Theatre, an old vaudeville venue in the 1930-1950s is popular for theater and musical performances.
+The Southern Theatre, which opened in 1896 as an opera house, is one of the oldest in the state providing an intimate performance venue especially for acoustic musical acts.

 Newark, Ohio has the Midland Theatre which is a crown jewel in the state.
 Originally a silent film venue in the 1920s, it sat abandoned for 14 years after significant damage caused by the Blizzard of ’78.
 It was eventually salvaged and impeccably restored to near original condition attracting well-known artists and musicians.